-(Note: This blog shares my personal thoughts and worries when it comes to having children as a passionate conservationist who is very connected to my cause.
-It is not intended as criticism on others choices or as a disregard of other women’s circumstances.)
+(Note: This blog shares my personal thoughts and worries when it comes to having children as a passionate conservationist.
+It is not intended as criticism on others choices or beliefs.
+Or as a disregard of other women’s circumstances.)

 I run a women’s adventure community so know more than most that there is still a long way to go before we reach gender equality.
 But still, I live in a place (the UK) where, as a woman, I have more respect and opportunities than ever before.